igrishaev/pg2/docs/type-mapping.md

 ## Enums

 In Postgres, any enum type created in runtime gets its own id.
-That causes some problmes becase, although it's nothing but text, its id differs from the standard `text` type.
+That causes some problems because, although it's nothing but text, its id differs from the standard `text` type.

 Each enum creates two types, in fact.
 The first one is an enum itself, and the